 “The regular appointments and screenings that make up preventive care help your physician pick up on serious problems, but also subtle changes in your health,” says John Moore, DO, a medical director with Aetna.
 “If you don’t visit your doctor when you’re healthy, there’s no way to know what your ‘normal’ is.”

 Your doctor can also provide personalized recommendations based on your family’s and your medical history.
 (Something you can’t get from online research.)
-For example, guidelines about mammograms for women over 40 vary among health organizations.
-The American Cancer Society believes it’s important to get annual screenings, while the U.S. Preventive Services Task Force suggests screenings every two years.
-You and your doctor can decide the frequency that’s right for you.
+For example, mammogram screening guidelines vary.
+The American Cancer Society recommends annual screening for women ages 45-55, and then every other year after that.
+The U.S. Preventive Services Task Force recommends a mammogram every other year beginning at age 50.
+Talk to your doctor about what is best for you.

 And don’t forget about your eye doctor and dentist.
 In addition to caring for your vision and oral health, these pros can alert you to signs of serious health conditions.
 Read more about how your eyes are windows into your wellbeing.